-There’s much discussion about how to encourage women to become financial advisors, but at HTG, it has never been a problem, as 7 of our 8 advisors are women, and 5 of those hold the CFP® designation.
+There’s much discussion about how to encourage women to become financial advisors, but at HTG, it has never been a problem, as eight of our nine advisors are women, and six of those hold the CFP® designation.
 We have found that women make excellent advisors and have been delighted to encourage, mentor, and develop several over the years.

 Given this milestone, we decided to take stock and ask our CFP® professionals to comment on what it means to have earned the CFP® and how they think they help women to plan their future.

 How has becoming a CFP® changed you, your outlook, and how you think about money?

 Robin Sherwood: There is no question that my day-to-day work with people and money has had an impact on me.
 It has shaped my thoughts in many ways, but there’s one lesson that I have learned over and over.
 An individual’s financial situation, especially later in life, is largely the result of a million smaller financial decisions they have made throughout their life.
 This is both good and bad news—it means that it is not by chance or fate—it is within their control, but it requires discipline and direction.